CVE-2007-1860: mod_jk double-decoding

 <pre><%=output %></pre>

-We can now create a directory name webshell and put our file (index.jsp) inside it:
+We can now create a directory named webshell and put our file (index.jsp) inside:

 $ mkdir webshell$ cp index.jsp webshell

-Now we can build the war file using jar (provide with java):
+Now we can build the war file using jar (provided with Java):

 $ cd webshell